BizzNEST/Standards-and-Practices/wp-acf-cpt-child-theme.md

 ![image](https://github.com/user-attachments/assets/f4c161d9-ada9-4910-9192-8a5c1228ffea)

 3. Congrats you've made ACFs for your Posts!
-You can view it at the bottom of the editor, or if you didn't include an editor to your post types they should be displated in the admin dashboard like below.
+You can view it at the bottom of the editor, or if you didn't include an editor to your post types they should be displayed in the admin dashboard.

 ![image](https://github.com/user-attachments/assets/5aa356a7-7f28-413c-88dc-2e46dc082ce9)

 4. Display ACFs can be done by installing plugins (Meta Field Block plugin), and in the WPE editor hook the field ids to the post

 > \[!WARNING]\
-> ACF Pro has a setting to have more customization, but since we have the free version, we'd need to install a plugin to display the ACFs.
+> ACF Pro has settings to have more customization, but since we have the free version, we'd need to install a plugin to display the ACFs.
 This plugin only displays the text of the ACF, and quickly you'll start to realize that you need a more custom solution (ex. having a link be a button instead of a text), and you'll have to rely on short codes for that

 #### In WPE Editor